Victorian Local Government (Early Childhood Education Employees) Award 2016

 (iii) The rates of pay for a casual teacher are contained in clause 14.4.

-(i) A casual employee is an employee engaged as such and must be paid the hourly rate payable for a full-time employee for the relevant classification in clause 14.5 plus a casual loading of 25%.
+(i) A casual employee must be paid the hourly rate payable for a full-time employee for the relevant classification in clause 14.5 plus a casual loading of 25%.

-(ii) A casual employee is one engaged for temporary and relief purposes.
+(ii) A casual employee may only be engaged for temporary and relief purposes.

 (iii) A casual employee will be paid a minimum of two hours pay for each engagement.